phalcon-orphanage/docs/en/x_tutorial-invo.md

 }
 ```

 At first inspection of the code, you will note that several public properties are accessed in the controller, such as `$this->flash`, `$this->request` or `$this->session`.
 [Controllers](controllers) in Phalcon are automatically tied to the [Phalcon\Di](di) container and as a result, all the services registered in the container are present in each controller as properties with the same name as the name of each service.
 If the service is accessed for the first time, it will be automatically instantiated and returned to the caller.
-Additionally these services are set as _shared_ so the same instance will be returned back, no matter how many times we access the property/service in the same request.
+Additionally, these services are set as _shared_ so the same instance will be returned, no matter how many times we access the property/service in the same request.
 These are services defined in the services container from earlier (`app/config/services.php`) and you can of course change this behavior when setting up these services.

-For instance, here we invoke the `session` service and then we store the user identity in the variable `auth`:
+For instance, here we invoke the `session` service, and then we store the user identity in the variable `auth`:

 ```php
 <?php